YogeshMaan/yogeshmaan.github.io/_drafts/Force-torque sensor setup using ROS.md

-This document is a how to setup guide for Bota Systems- Force-Torque Rokubi serial using LabView
+This document is a how to setup guide for Bota Systems- Force-Torque Rokubi serial using ROS

 [Link](https://www.botasys.com/force-torque-sensors/rokubi) to official datasheet

-## Prerequisites
+## Requirements
-1. Install LabView (Windows 11)
+1. ROS-Noetic or ROS2-Foxy
 2. BotaSys FT sensor

 ## Hardware description